Skyrim626/Stellar-Responsive-Website/README.md

 Open index.html using any modern web browser (e.g., Chrome, Firefox, Edge).

-Stellar-Responsive-Website/
+Stellar-Responsive-Website

-├── img/ # Folder containing images used in the website ├── index.html # Main HTML file
+- img/ # Folder containing images used in the website
+- index.html # Main HTML file
-└── style.css # Stylesheet for the website
+- style.css # Stylesheet for the website

 Enjoy exploring the Stellar Responsive Website!